AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/config-text-filters.md

 >
 > You can also configure the global profile and add more filters for search.

-Perform the following steps to configure the text filters based in the service you are using:
+The following tabs provide instructions to configure the text filters based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]